 The following are my top 109 wide receivers, broken into tiers to best prepare for fantasy drafts of all shapes and sizes.
-Average draft position is taken from 12-team Best Ball 10s over the last month.
+Average draft position (ADP) is taken from 12-team Best Ball 10s over the last week.
 Only players who were selected in at least half of those drafts have an ADP listed.

 We can’t typically just look at last year’s fantasy results and use them directly for the following season.
 The top tier of wide receivers is an exception.

 These three all finished with 328 or more fantasy points, while no other receiver had more than 291.
 They are all supported by elite quarterback play, as each of their teammates finished among the top five in PFF pass grade.